fhunleth/midi_synth/README.md

 ## Installation

-This project requires [FluidSynth](http://www.fluidsynth.org/) to play notes.
+This project requires [FluidSynth](http://www.fluidsynth.org/) and a SoundFont file to work.

-First install it.
+First install FluidSynth:

 On Linux:
 ```sh